Chamberlain Award 2022 entry

 - be a normally registered student at the University of Birmingham

-- be deemed eligible for maintenance support by the SLC
+- be deemed eligible for maintenance support by the Student Loans Company (SLC)

-- be means tested by the SLC and agree to share your household income information with the University (please note that whilst you do need to apply for a Maintenance Loan from the SLC to be considered for a Chamberlain Award, you do not need to take any Maintenance Loan offered to you by the SLC)
+- be means tested by the SLC in each year of study and agree to share your household income information with the University (please note that whilst you do need to apply for a Maintenance Loan from the SLC to be considered for a Chamberlain Award, you do not need to take any Maintenance Loan offered to you by the SLC.
+Please do not cancel your application with the SLC should you not wish to take out a Maintenance Loan)

 - be liable for the full standard undergraduate fee, paid to the University of Birmingham